qdm12/cod4-docker/readme.md

 ## Testing

-1. Run a COD4 client and try to connect to `yourhostIPaddress:28960`
+Run a COD4 client and try to connect to your host LAN IP Address (i.e. `192.168.1.26`)

+Note that you need to append `:28967` to the server name if you set the port to something else than 28960 (default port).

 ## To dos

+- Instructions for client to update
+- Finish mods section
+- FInish Apache FTP doc and test
+- Combine FTP server in docker-compose
+- Finish readme and add screenshots
 - Run on Alpine (half the image size)
-- Finish readme and add screenshots
-- Combine FTP server in docker-compose
 - Show online status
-- Instructions for client to update